We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Stomach sleepers should look for a soft pillow, while side sleepers need firmer support.

 If possible, look for a company with in-home sleep trials, so you can test whether the pillow helps with your symptoms, fits with your mask, and lets you sleep comfortably.

-A pillow won’t cure sleep apnea, so you should talk with your doctor if you suspect you’re struggling to breathe at night.
+A pillow won’t cure sleep apnea, so you should talk with your doctor if you have trouble breathing at night.
 Those with moderate to severe sleep apnea may need a CPAP machine to help them breathe continuously through the night.

 Changing your sleeping position and swapping out your pillow might help sleep apnea.
-The American Sleep Apnea Association also recommends the following treatment options:
+You may also want to consider:

 - Oral devices.
 CPAP machines are effective, but they can be hard to get used to.
 Some people might have more success with oral devices.
 These are worn in the mouth to help align the jaw and keep the airway open.

 - Weight loss.
 It’s important to note that most of the evidence for this is anecdotal.
 But it suggests that losing weight may help curb snoring and sleep apnea symptoms.

 - Cutting out alcohol.
 Skipping alcohol, especially before bedtime, may help prevent sleep apnea symptoms.